Alfred-Kobby/alx-higher_level_programming/0x02-python-import_modules/README.md

 4-hidden_discovery.py file: a program that prints all the names

 5-variable_load.py file: a program that imports a variable and print it

+100-my_calculator.py file: program that imports all functions from the file calculator_1.py and handles basic operations.